-With waste incineration being touted as the solution to Manila’s waste problems, Hernandez and his allies jumped into action.
+With waste incineration touted as the solution to Manila’s waste problems, Hernandez and his allies jumped into action.
 They informed local communities that waste incinerators are the largest source of hormone-disrupting dioxins, one of the most toxic chemicals known to science.
-The incineration process produces ash with concentrated amounts of heavy metals, such as lead, arsenic and cadmium that, when buried, pollute groundwater for generations.
-These chemicals have been linked to birth defects, cancer, respiratory ailments and reproductive dysfunction among people who live near incineration plants.
+The incineration process produces ash with concentrated amounts of heavy metals, such as lead, arsenic, and cadmium, which, when buried, pollute groundwater for generations.
+These chemicals have been linked to birth defects, cancer, respiratory ailments, and reproductive dysfunction among people who live near incineration plants.
 A recent report found dioxins in the breast milk of Filipino women who live near and work in the Payatas dumpsite to be extremely high—many times higher than the health limit set by the World Health Organization.

 As the convener of the Philippine Clean Air Coalition and the Coordinator of Greenpeace International’s Toxics Campaign in Asia, Hernandez helped turn the incineration controversy in the Philippines into a national electoral issue in 1998.
 He helped organize mass protests, testified in hearings, and waged a national public education campaign in the media to draw attention to the devastating health impacts of waste incineration and to highlight proven alternatives to burning waste.
 Hernandez was instrumental in securing widespread support for the campaign, including the support of the Catholic Church, which commands enormous respect and authority in a country where Catholicism is the dominant faith.